(The Total Provider)

 Narrated Warrad: (the clerk of Al-Mughira bin Shu`ba) Once Al-Mughira dictated to me in a letter addressed to Muawiya that the Prophet ﷺ used to say after every compulsory prayer, "La ilaha illa l-lahu wahdahu la sharika lahu, lahu l-mulku wa lahu l-hamdu, wa huwa `ala kulli shay'in qadir.
 Allahumma la mani`a lima a`taita, wa la mu`tiya lima mana`ta, wa la yanfa`u dhal-jaddi minka l-jadd.
 [There is no Deity but Allah, Alone, no Partner to Him.
 His is the Kingdom and all praise, and Omnipotent is he.
 O Allah!
 Nobody can hold back what you gave, nobody can give what You held back, and no struggler's effort can benefit against You]."
 And Al-Hasan said, "Al-jadd' means prosperity [??]."

-The attitude which is best for a believer was mentioned in the hadith of Sahih Muslim.
+The attitude which is best for a believer to adopt was mentioned in the hadith of Sahih Muslim.
 Abu Hurairah narrated that the Messenger of Allah ﷺ said: "Look at those who are beneath you and do not look at those who are above you, for it is more suitable that you should not consider as less the blessing of Allah."
 This problem has multiplied a thousandfold in the age of social media.
 We see the highlight reel of everyone's best life.
 It then leads to shaitan planting his seeds of doubt in the garden of your mind.
 These weeds - if not dealt with immediately - take form and spread, soon overtaking the entire garden.
-This manifests in a variety of ways into doubt, resentment, or belittling of the favors which Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ has given us (nauzubillah).
+This manifests in a variety of ways into doubt, resentment, or belittling the favors which Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ has given us (nauzubillah).